Agastya9799/AWS-EC2-Nginx/README.md

 In choose instance launch options, in network select all the three availability zones and leave VPS as default.
 Then click on the next button.

 ## Step-29:
-In configure advanced option step, select load balancing option as “attach to an existing load balancer’ and choose the target group that you have created by selecting the “choose from your load balancers target group” option.
+In configure advanced option step, select load balancing option as __“attach to an existing load balancer"__ and choose the target group that you have created by selecting the __“choose from your load balancers target group”__ option.

 ## Step-30:
 Now turn on Elastic Load Balancing health checks and set health check grace period to 300 seconds.
 Next leave other options and click on the next button.

 ## Step-31:
 Now you need to mention group size as how many instances need to be created.
 The Minimum desired capacity is 1, desired capacity is 2 and maximum desired capacity is 3.
-And select the automatic scaling to “No scaling policies”.
+And select the automatic scaling to __“No scaling policies”__.

 ## Step-32:
-Next in Instance maintenance policy select the “No policy” option.
+Next in Instance maintenance policy select the __“No policy”__ option.

 ## Step-33:
-Next steps notifications and tags leave it as empty and in the review, step click on “Create Auto Scale Group”.
+Next steps notifications and tags leave it as empty and in the review, step click on __“Create Auto Scale Group”__.

 ## Step-34: